-MelaFind® has been studied on over 5,000 skin lesions from over 3,500 patients during the past five years at over 20 clinical sites in the US, as well as two sites in Europe and one in Australia.
+MelaFind® has been studied on approximately 6,000 skin lesions from approximately 4,500 patients during the past five years at over 30 clinical sites in the US, as well as two sites in Europe and one in Australia.
 We aim to develop a system with a sensitivity of at least 95% in detecting melanoma.
-Our goals are to complete pre-commercialization design and testing of the hand-held imaging device and its associated software, as well as to establish a database of approximately 300 melanomas, including in vivo MelaFind® images and biopsy results, for MelaFind® Lesion Classifier algorithm development and training.
+Our goals are to complete pre-commercialization design and testing of the hand-held imaging device and its associated software, as well as to establish a database of approximately 450 melanomas, including in vivo MelaFind® images and biopsy results, for MelaFind® software and Lesion Classifier algorithm development and training.
 Statistically, in order to have a high level of confidence of success, we set the lower confidence bound at 99%, which requires approximately 300 melanomas in the classifier training database.
-To date, the MelaFind® lesion database includes over 300 melanomas.
+To date, the MelaFind® lesion database includes over 400 melanomas.

 We are developing in parallel several MelaFind® Lesion Classifiers, which differ in the algorithms, as well as in the specific lesion features and relative weights used in the mathematical formulas.
 Prior to conducting the analysis of the data from the pivotal trial under the Protocol Agreement, the optimal Lesion Classifier will be selected.
 The primary means by which the performance of the MelaFind® Lesion Classifiers are evaluated is through measures of sensitivity (the ability to detect disease when present) and specificity (the ability to exclude disease when not present).
-The reference standard used for comparison of the results of MelaFind® MelaFind® images of pigmented skin lesions (melanomas and non-melanomas) and the study dermatologists is histological analysis of the biopsied lesions by a group of expert pathologists.
+The reference standard used for comparison of the results of MelaFind® and the study dermatologists is histological analysis of the biopsied lesions by a group of expert pathologists.
 MelaFind® images of pigmented skin lesions (melanomas and non-melanomas) and the histological results of the corresponding biopsied lesions comprise our training database of lesions.
-When the Lesion Classifiers are tested on the database used in training, this is called a "blinded test," which is a simulation of anticipated real-life prospective classifier performance.
+When the Lesion Classifiers are tested on the database used in training, this is called a "training study."
+When the Lesion Classifiers are tested on a set of lesions not used in training, this is called a "blinded test," which is a simulation of anticipated real-life prospective classifier performance.